 According to Ayurveda, impaired digestion leads to accumulation of ama (toxins) in the system preventing normal blood flow, which leads to the high blood pressure.

-In the case of primary hypertension of unknown cause, you need anti-hypertension drug treatment to manage blood pressure at healthy pressure range.
+In the case of primary hypertension of unknown cause, you need anti-hypertension drug treatment to manage blood pressure at a healthy pressure range.

 7 Causes of Secondary Hypertension